-Individual calicivirus cases are not legally reportable conditions; however, outbreaks of calicivirus are reportable.
-(Scroll to OAR section 333-018-0015.)
+Individual calicivirus cases are not legally reportable conditions; however, outbreaks of calicivirus are reportable (OAR 333-018-0015).
+The Oregon Public Health Division has been tracking calicivirus outbreaks specifically in nursing homes and similar settings since 2003.
 The Oregon Public Health Division has been tracking calicivirus outbreaks specifically in nursing homes and similar settings since 2003.

 Oregon Norovirus Watch - All PDF files